librajt/shtml2html/README.md

 ```

 ####Examples
-l handle files in current directory and output to the `dest` sibling folder:
+1. handle files in current directory and output to the `dest` sibling folder:
 ```
 shtml2html -d ../dest
 ```

-l handle files in the `html` sub directory and output to the `dest` folder:
+1. handle files in the `html` sub directory and output to the `dest` folder:
 ```
 shtml2html -s html -d dest
 ```

-l handle files in current directory and output to the `dest` sibling folder, include files are refre with absolute path and the web root path is `D:\wwwroot`:
+1. handle files in current directory and output to the `dest` sibling folder, include files are refre with absolute path and the web root path is `D:\wwwroot`:
 ```
 shtml2html -d ../dest -w "D:\\wwwroot\\blog"
 ```

-l handle file `a.shtml` in current directory and output to the `dest` sibling folder:
+1. handle file `a.shtml` in current directory and output to the `dest` sibling folder:
 ```
 shtml2html -s a.shtml -d ../dest
 ```

-l handle file `a.shtml` in current directory and output to the current directory, save as `b.html`:
+1. handle file `a.shtml` in current directory and output to the current directory, save as `b.html`:
 ```
 shtml2html -s a.shtml -d b.html
 ```